vahidhedayati/micronaut-playground/shop/README.md

 Just trying to get my head around all of this new stuff, This sample project contains 3 micro service applications:

-1. Users - has a list of users the details are stored on h2 DB internall on memory.
+1. Users - has a list of users the details are stored on h2 DB internally in memory.

-2. Products - has a list of products - this is a more complex example which uses extended features to expand over multiple product types again the data is held on h2 db internally on memory
+2. Products - has a list of products - this is a more complex example which uses extended features to expand over multiple product types again the data is held on h2 db internally in memory

 3. Orders - This has a few entries which simply store the order Id, product Id, userId, price at time and quantity - this requires consul technology to route the clients to correct micro service apps as per above.
  So above needs to be running before order is started.